yoasyo25/ruby-submissions/1706-b/2module/job-tracker/aram.md

 * 2: The application has limited styling, and it may not be clear how to navigate the application.
 * 1: The application has little to no styling and it is difficult to navigate.

-- Easy to navigate.
-- Could use some additional positioning and refined styling to make it client ready.
-- Could not navigate without manually entering in the url to create a new job for a company.
-- `When the user creates a new Job, they are required to select its Category from a drop down menu of existing categories.
-They also see a link to create a new Category.` Category should be a drop down not a manual input and there is no link to create new category.
-- Not clear how to get to categories page or editing a category.

 ### 7) Testing

 * 4: Project has a running test suite that exercises the application at multiple levels
 * **3: Project has a running test suite that tests and multiple levels but fails to cover some features**
 * 2: Project has sporadic use of tests and multiple levels
 * 1: Project did not really attempt to use TDD

-- Solid testing but would like to see feature level tests for the dashboard as well as model level tests for the methods you created.